xta0/Scaffold/README.md

 `ruby vz_scaffold.rb MainPage -l`

-You are read to go now
+You are ready to go now